hiw20/audio-text-alignment/README.md

+WARNING - RUNNING THIS CODE WILL TAKE OVER 9 HOURS INCLUDING THE BUILD FOR THE DOCKER IMAGE.

 To run this code you need to use docker.

 1. Run the command below in the root directory of this project